Step 4: Choosing Keywords for SEO Relevance

 - Head keywords (also called "broad" or "seed" terms) are shorter, general terms that have higher search volume.
 For example, a car site should consider "Mustang" and even "Ford Mustang" head terms.
 These keywords get searched a lot, but the traffic they produce may be untargeted.
 Search engines may not clearly understand the searcher's intent, and therefore provide a wide mix of different types of results.
 These broad keywords are hard to rank for and bring in traffic that usually doesn't convert.

-- Long-tail keywords are longer phrases, usually three or more words.
+- Long-tail keywords are more specific queries, usually three or more words.
 Long-tail keywords have lower search volume, but generally produce more targeted results because the search engines (and the searcher) know the searcher's intent.
 For example, requests like "repair parts for Ford Mustang in L.A." or "Ford Mustang convertible for sale in Los Angeles" could bring in well-targeted traffic to that car site.

 The difference between head and long-tail keywords is easy to understand looking at a graph.
 The number of searches for each head term is high (shown in blue) compared to each long-tail keyword (shown in green):